 "I am 29 years old and had my second smear with my general practitioner.
 I received results, which showed that smear is abnormal and positive for high-risk papillomavirus.
 I was quite nervous as haven't had any problems before.
 Googled it and called Mr Raza secretary.
 She booked me for an immediate appointment the next day.
 Mr Raza was extremely reassuring and explained what the results meant and the next steps I need.
 He was able to do colposcopy at the same time.

 Colposcopy was carried out.
-He was very reassuring and kept explaining all steps to me.
+He was very reassuring and kept explaining all the steps to me.
 He explained the changes, biopsy test and its implications.
-He was speaking to me throughout and explained the changes on the cervix therefore needed a biopsy to confirm the abnormal cells.
+He was speaking to me throughout and explained the changes on the cervix, therefore, needed a biopsy to confirm the abnormal cells.
 Mr Raza called me after three days to explain the results, which had shown CIN2.

 I agreed to go ahead with the surgical option and called his secretary.
 She booked me for the procedure the next week.

 Everything was explained to me in details and instructions were emailed to me about the preparation for the operation.
 Mr Raza called me the day before to reassure me and also explain everything to me again which I thought was a very caring touch.